willz/generator/README.md

 How to Compile
 --------------
 Only the generator.h file is needed for the generator library.
-It is implemented using c++ 11 features and thread.
-So to compile, using options
-	-std=c++11 -pthread
+And using options -std=c++11 -lboost_context